EthanTCruz/CIS_341_Lab09/README.md

   Username: "Customer"
   Password: "Admin123!"

-(Once done with testing hit logout in the top right)
+(Once done with testing the customer hit logout in the top right)

  Manager Credentials:
   Username: "Manager"